Nycose/5-ecommerce-backend-udacity/README.md

 ### PostgreSQL

-Make sure that you habe PostgreSQL installed, otherwise install [PostgreSQL](https://www.postgresql.org) from their homepage.
+Make sure that you have PostgreSQL installed, otherwise install [PostgreSQL](https://www.postgresql.org) from their homepage.

 ```
 postgres --version